lue-bird/elm-emptiness-typed/README.md

 ## you like type-safety?

 [typesafe-array](https://dark.elm.dmy.fr/packages/lue-bird/elm-typesafe-array/latest/) takes it to the extreme.
-The possible length range is part of its type, allowing safe access for some elements.
+The possible length range is part of its type, allowing safe access for some elements